abdelilah-eddahhaoui/job_bot_multisite/README.md

 > **What is Job-Bot-Multisite?**
 > A personal, end-to-end pipeline that turns dozens of job-board tabs and copy-pasting chores into one click.
-> Built in my free evenings (I am a mechanical-engineering graduate with no formal CS degree and only a good python experience), it scrapes fresh listings, ranks them with an LLM, auto-tailors my CV & cover letter, and tracks every application in a single Streamlit dashboard.
+> Built in my free evenings (I’m a mechanical-engineering graduate with no formal CS degree and just a love for Python), it scrapes fresh listings, ranks them with an LLM, auto-tailors my CV & cover letter, and tracks every application in a single Streamlit dashboard.
 > The goal: remove ~80 % of the repetitive work so I can spend time on what actually matters—targeted outreach and continuous learning.
+>
+> **Disclaimer (alpha software)**
+> This project is still very much in flux and **contains plenty of rough edges and bugs**.
+Generated CVs/Cover Letters may need manual fixes, and different résumé templates can break the keyword-injection logic. **Use it as-is and adapt it to your own CV structure**; always proof‑read documents before sending.

+---

 | Feature | What it does |